emwap/stream-paper/paper.md

 * No mutable state

 \paragraph{\bf Conduits, Pipes, etc.}
 There are many Haskell libraries for dealing with streaming data, such as Conduit [@conduit-overview], Pipes [@pipes] and Iteratees [@kiselyov2012iteratees].
 Most of these libraries define streams over an underlying monad.
-Typically, the underlying monad is the `IO` monad, which then allows for the streaming programs to perform external communication.
+Choosing `IO` as the underlying monad allows for the streaming programs to perform external communication.
 However, there is nothing stopping from using the `IO` monad also for "internal" effects, such as mutable state.

 Stream representations such as the one in Conduits can describe more general networks than our `Stream` type (e.g. nodes with different input and output rates).
 However, being based on recursive definitions, those stream programs are generally not guaranteed to fuse.
 Though, when certain requirements are met, conduits are subject to fusion [@conduit-fusion].

-The fusion framework in Conduits relies on GHC rules to rewrite recursive stream programs to corresponding programs based on a non-recursive stream type (extension of the stream fusion representation above):
+The fusion framework in Conduits relies on GHC rules to rewrite recursive stream programs to corresponding programs based on a non-recursive stream type (an extension of the stream fusion representation above):

 ~~~ {.haskell}
 data Stream m o r = forall s .
 Stream (s -> m (Step s o r)) (m s)